 Many people experience difficulties managing feelings of anger and (or) frustration.
 Some people understand their anger to be caused by a single or series of events, whilst others consider it to be an intrinsic part of their character/way of being.
 However one understands the onset/nature of their anger, it can be, and often is, expressed in a problematic way that leads to difficulties within familial, wider, and professional relationships.

-I have much experience of working with people who struggle with anger management.
-Whilst at the Everyman Project (a charitable organisation for people wishing to cease abusive behaviour) I delivered tailored one-to-one therapy sessions that equipped clients to manage their anger in practical ways as well as resolve underlying issues that trigger angry responses.
+I have many years experience of working with people who struggle with anger management.
+Whilst at the Everyman Project (a charitable organisation for people wishing to cease abusive behaviour) I delivered tailored one-to-one counselling sessions that equipped clients to manage their anger in practical ways as well as resolve underlying issues that trigger angry responses.
 For the NHS I set up a psychotherapy and counselling service in a forensic setting that was focused on reducing conflict and anger management.

 The role of counselling is not to eradicate anger, it is after all it is a normal and healthy emotion.
 Anger therapy aims to give you control over your anger so that it is does not come out in destructive ways that damage relationships and lead to alienation.
 It provides the opportunity to help really understand and resolve what has led to your angry way of being.
 It can be both liberating and empowering to realise that you can cope with the stress and strains of life without having to resort to angry outbursts.